suprith-s-reddy/mailer/README.md

     apiKey: 'YOUR MAILGUN API KEY GOES HERE',
     from: 'YOUR DEFAULT FROM EMAIL GOES HERE',

-    # step 4 - run the command
+    # step 4 - run the api

     npm run dev

 Your api is running in http://localhost:3000/ , check for the api readiness using the index route in the browser.
 You should see a welcome page.